iorulezz/univ3-accounting-report/README.md

 The Uniswap V3 protocol is primarily composed of two repositories: `v3-core` and `v3-periphery`.
 The `v3-core` repository contains the core contracts and logic for the protocol, including the contracts for pools, positions, and fees.
 On the other hand, the `v3-periphery` repository includes additional contracts that interact with the core contracts, providing extra functionality such as multicall, swapping, and liquidity management.

 In this document, we will primarily focus on the `v3-core` repository, as it forms the backbone of the Uniswap V3 protocol and is directly responsible for the mechanisms of accounting, positions, and fees.
 However, it's important to note that the `v3-periphery` repository also plays a significant role in the overall functionality of the protocol.

-- Should I write about the Callbacks? mint swap and flash all have callbacks.
-Ergo can only be called by another contract.
-Put this in the core vs periphery paragraph?

 ## Pools and Positions
 In Uniswap V3, every Pool is an instance of [`contract UniswapV3Pool`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L30).
 A pool contains many variables that define it or its state.
 Here, we will discuss some of those that are of relevance to this report.
 To begin with, let's look at some variables from the set of *immutables*: